 Mushrooms play in important role in feeding your immune system.
 There are a variety of micronutrients that are important for supporting a healthy immune system, including selenium and vitamins D and B6, which can be found in mushrooms.

 Mushrooms are the only source of vitamin D in the produce aisle.
-Just five UV-light exposed mushrooms (90g) contain more than a full day’s recommended allowance (118%) of vitamin D.
+Just five UV-light exposed white, raw mushrooms (90g) contain more than a full day’s recommended allowance (118%) of vitamin D.

 Mushrooms can be food for a better mood.
 Mushrooms are an excellent source of niacin, a nutrient shown to improve mood disorders.